-I’ve finished two of these lately one with oak and wengé used in a straight and one which started life as an olive wood blank and was cut at a 45° mitre for some accent segments.
+I’ve finished two of these lately one with oak and wengé used in a straight and one which started life as an olive wood blank and was cut at a 45° miter for some accent segments.

 the hardest part about this is selecting the wood species with regards to grain density.
 For instance the oak has a pretty coarse grain and the wengé a very fine grain.

-This means that when sanding the ver fine (black) dust of the wengé gets trapped in the oak grain, leaving the darker stripes.
+This means that when sanding the very fine (black) dust of the wengé gets trapped in the oak grain, leaving the darker stripes.
 Normally I would not like that, but on this pen I believe it gives the oak an aged effect.

-This can happen due to mistakes in the glueing up process or turning. one segment came apart at the aluminum separators, another olive segment kind of blew up when I was finishing the ends.
+This can happen due to mistakes in the gluing up process or turning. one segment came apart at the aluminum separators, another olive segment kind of blew up when I was finishing the ends.
 Just remember that I usually only share the successful projects.

 Since I keep making these pens, I need to sell some every now and then to make room for new creations.